 Moreover, in terms of how it has affected me mentally, again, binding my chest has its negative side effects.
-It re emphasises that yes, I still have a chest, and this makes me dysphoric because I don’t like my chest.
-I also feel anxious when wearing it because since I may want top surgery in the future, I constantly worry that I’m doing something wrong, and that my body will be too messed up for top surgery.
+It re-emphasizes that yes, I still have a chest, and this makes me dysphoric because I don’t like my chest.
+I also feel anxious when wearing it because since I may want top surgery in the future, I constantly worry that I’m doing something wrong and that my body will be too messed up for top surgery.

-In addition, it also feel wrong when I don’t wear my binder – I do understand that I do need to take breaks from binding, but it feels wrong when I do have it on – but I feel weird and euphoric when I do have it on.
+Besides, it also feels wrong when I don’t wear my binder – I do understand that I do need to take breaks from binding, but it feels wrong when I do have it on – but I feel weird and euphoric when I do have it on.
 I’m not sure if this is normal, but it could be.